stuartjmoore/PlayBar/README.md

 The design is a little lacking.
 It has some polish, but the text parsing is very, very poor.
 The title doesn't show up 50% of the time, and the playlist shows a confusing URL.

-There is currently no save state.
-If you quit in the middle of an episode, you have to remember where you left off.
-Saving the timecode seems like it goes against the anti-database, but only episodes that are less than ~80% played need to be remembered.

 ![](https://raw.github.com/stuartjmoore/PlayBar/master/screenshot-open.png)